5. Running DFM on any OS

 mongoClientUri=mongodb://localhost

-Of course, various options can be written to config file, as described in DFM Configuration chapter.
-For tuning logs, refer to DFM Logs.
+Of course, various options can be written to the config file, as described in the DFM Configuration chapter.
+For tuning logs, refer to the DFM Logs chapter.

-To install Java 11 on FreeBSD, please follow FreeBSD Documentation.
-To install OpenJDK11, one should basically call in terminal:
+To install Java 11 on FreeBSD, please follow the FreeBSD Documentation.
+To install OpenJDK11, run the following command in the terminal:

 sudo pkg install openjdk11